Brilliant, Alabama: History

 "It's official now.
 The municipality of Boston is no more.
 As of August 16, Governor James E. Folsom signed into law Act No. 284 which changed the name of the town from Boston to Brilliant and extended the boundary lines to take in approximately 40 more homes and bring the town's population to about 1,000 residents.
 Mayor Max A. Wood made the announcement earlier this week.

 In a straw vote election held on last April 23, 1956 citizens voted 120 for to 37 against to change the name of the town and extend the city limits.

 For many years only a part of the Boston-Brilliant community has been incorporated.
 Boston was incorporated while the area consisting of Brilliant was not.

 The town of Boston had its origins sometime in the latter part of the 19th century.
 Alfred Wates opened the first store and later as the community grew, an early settler named Lee Beauchamp named it Boston for the city of Boston, Massachusetts, and also because the name tied in somewhat with the pioneer Bostick family who settled in the area about the time of the Civil War.

 Both Boston and Brilliant owe most of their early development and progress to the mines of the Aldredge and Brilliant Coal Companies.
 Brilliant began with the opening of coal mines around 1897.

 Mayor Wood said that the increase in population resulting from the extension of the corporate limits would mean more revenue from state sources as well as other advantages."

 Geography

-Brilliant is located in southeastern Marion County at (34.022764, -87.767372).
-It is bordered to the south by the city of Winfield and to the west by Guin.
+Brilliant is located in southeastern Marion County and is bordered to the south by the city of Winfield and to the west by Guin.
 Interstate 22 passes through the southern part of the town, with access from Exit 30 (State Route 129) and Exit 26 (State Route 44).
 Hamilton, the Marion county seat, is 18 mi to the northwest.

 According to the U.S. Census Bureau, the town of Brilliant has a total area of 10.6 sqmi, all of it recorded as land.
 The town is drained by Bostick Creek and Little Clifty Creek, southeast-flowing tributaries of the Little New River, one of the headwaters of the Sipsey River and part of the Tombigbee River watershed.